JasonCDN/ARDVARC/libraries/ArmControl/README.md

 Moves the arm to be ready to pick up a target.
 This means the jaws are open and down at ground level.

-### void dumpTargets()

-Moves the dump servo in such a manner as to dump out the targets.
-Note that this function will also make sure that the gripper arm is out of the way before trying to dump the targets, to avoid a self collision.